JoshsHiddenTrove/MTGSort/README.md

 # MTGSort
-to run the project first cd ../MTGSorting then rune the command "node CardCalls.js" in your terminal to setup the server for the backend.
+to run the project first go to the directoryw here MTGSort is stored Then click on the index.html file to launch the webpage.
-Then go to http://localhost:8080/ where the website will be displayed I have only run it on windows 10 but I see no reason it cannot run on any system dependencies so far are NodeJS,js, and MTG api
+Alternatively you can go to https://joshshiddentrove.github.io/MTGSort/ which hosts the website I have only run it on windows 10 but I see no reason it cannot run on any system So far I believe there is no outstanding dependies the user needs.